NoharOSP/Perfect_Works_Build/README.md

 Download version 0.1.0 here:
 https://mega.nz/file/aehiRaaS#8kgPnxVlYEI8AZL9KebwT2SQal1h_6UuRpmnw55LDfk

-WARNING: Do not use script changes and double exp/gold together.
+WARNING: Do not use script changes and enemy change patches (exp/gold and monsters) together.
+Avoid using half encounters with both items and script changes together.
 Will be fixed in 0.1.1.

 ## Completion stats: